ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 During the check-out of the shopping cart, a user probably logs in to an existing account.
 As a result, the user identifier changes from an anonymous visit-scoped ID (sourceuserid) to a pseudonymous, persistent account ID (targetuserid).
-It is highly desirable to correlate both IDs to correlate the buy events (account ID) with the preceding click events (visit-scoped ID).
+You should correlate both IDs to correlate the Buy events (account ID) with the preceding Click events (visit-scoped ID).
-The administrative event 'login' serves exactly this purpose.
+The Login event serves exactly this purpose.

 The format of the URL is: